janmasrovira/hermes/content/posts/configuration.md

 Note: This feature adds additional JavaScript to your site.

-## CDN Usage (`use_cdn`)

-Determines whether to use a Content Delivery Network (CDN) for assets.

-- Type: Boolean
-- Default: false
-- Usage: `use_cdn = false`

-When set to true, the theme will attempt to load assets from a CDN, which can improve loading times for visitors from different geographic locations.

 ## Favicon (`favicon`)

 Specifies the path to the favicon image for your blog.